electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 This would mean you need to lift your foot from the watt pedal early enough so you stop at the point you want by itself.

 So how much energy would that save?
-There are two factors that reduce total consumption.
+Two factors reduce total consumption.

 - You will not lose 20% of the kinetic energy when regening
 - You will not lose 20% of the energy trying to keep the speed